MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/packetmon/packetmon.md

 ### Pktmon - Vibranium OS

-PacketMon is available in-box via pktmon.exe command on Vibranium OS (build 19041).
+Packet Monitor is available in-box via pktmon.exe command on Vibranium OS (build 19041).
 You can use this topic to learn how to understand pktmon syntax, commands, formatting, and output.

-### Packet Monitor extension in Windows Admin Center
+### Packet Monitoring extension in Windows Admin Center

-PacketMon is also available through a single server extension in Windows Admin Center: Packet monitoring.
+The Packet Monitoring extension allows you to operate and consume Packet Monitor through Windows Admin Center.
+The extension helps you diagnose your network by capturing and displaying network traffic through the networking stack in a log that is easy to follow and manipulate.
 You can use this topic to learn how to operate the tool and understand its output.

 ### SDN data path diagnostics extension in Windows Admin Center

-PacketMon is available through a cluster extension in Windows Admin Center: SDN Data Path Diagnostics extension.
-SDN Data Path Diagnostics is a tool within SDN monitoring extension of Windows Admin Center.
-The tool that automates packet captures based on various SDN scenarios and presents the output in a single view that is easy to follow and manipulate.
+SDN Data Path Diagnostics is a tool within the SDN monitoring extension of Windows Admin Center.
+The tool automates Packet Monitor-based packet captures according to various SDN scenarios, and presents the output in a single view that is easy to follow and manipulate.
 You can use this topic to learn how to operate the tool and understand its output.

-### PacketMon's Microsoft Network Monitor (Netmon) support
+### Microsoft Network Monitor (Netmon) support

-You can use this topic to learn how to parse and analyze PacketMon's etl logs in Netmon.
+Packet Monitor generates logs in ETL format.
+These logs can be analyzed using Microsoft Network Monitor (Netmon) by using special parsers.
+This topic explains how to analyze Packet Monitor-generated ETL files within Netmon.

-### PacketMon's WireShark (Pcapng Format) support
+### WireShark (pcapng Format) support

-You can use this topic to learn how to parse PacketMon's logs in pcapng format to analyze them in WireShark, and learn more information about the output.
+Packet Monitor can convert logs to pcapng format.
+These logs can be analyzed using WireShark (or any pcapng analyzer).
+This topic explains the expected output and how to take advantage of it.

 ## Provide feedback to engineering team